ManuelBlasco/manuelblasco.github.io/_pages/about.md

   - /about.html
 ---

 **I am a Ph.D.
-Candidate in Economics at the University of Bologna and a candidate on the 2025-2026 Job Market.**
+Candidate in Economics at the University of Bologna.
+I expect to complete my Ph.D. in 2026 and will be available to discuss opportunities starting in Fall 2026.**

-I am a microeconomist specializing in **Media Economics** and **Information Economics**.
-My research focuses on developing theoretical models to understand how digital media incentives shape the supply and demand for information, and consequently, its quality.
+I am a microeconomist working in Media Economics and Information Economics.
+My research examines how digital media incentives shape the supply, demand, and quality of information.
+I develop theoretical models and complement them with large-scale text and LLM analysis, and I am incorporating experimental methods to identify key mechanisms behind information choice and attention..

-To test my hypotheses empirically, I combine my theoretical framework with modern **Text Analysis** techniques.
-Recently, I have also expanded my research agenda into **Experimental Economics**.

 ---